L400-RTI/Training-material/modules/01 - Introduction.md

 All Real-Time Intelligence components are built on core Fabric foundations:

 - OneLake for unified data storage across batch and streaming workloads
-- Real-Time Hub as a logical fabric-wide orchestration layer
+- Real-Time hub as a logical fabric-wide orchestration layer
 - AI and Copilot Agents for intelligent assistance and automation enrichment

 #### Architectural Highlights